den4ik2975/MD-Sharp/specification.md

 > x * x
 > ^4
 ```
+#### Named functions
-For named functions (like let fun in F#) are defined like variables:
+For named functions (like let fun in F#) you should use named variables.
+Name is specified inside the square brackets
 ```
 - >[!function_name] arg1, arg2...
   > function body
 ```

+P.s.
+This was inspired by Obsidian Callouts

+**Double whitespace for func body are required**

-Recursive functions should have double !! in their names:
+Recursive functions should have double ! in their names:
 `- >[!!recursive_function_name] arg1, arg2, ...`
+#### Call
 The function call uses the syntax of references:
 `[function_name](argument1, argument2, ...)`

-**Two whitespaces for func body are required**

 ### Conditional constructions

 Conditional expressions use checkboxes:
 ```
 if condition:
 [x] code if condition is true
+[x] also code if condition is true
 [ ] code if the condition is false
 ```
-Nested conditions:
+Nested conditions (under dev):
 ```
 if condition1:
 [x] code for true condition1